uviclibraries/genai-pathway/index.md

 2. **[GenAI: Research Tools](https://lib.uvic.ca/genai-research-adv){:target="_blank"}** (_Advanced_)
    - Participants will explore the use of more advanced GenAI tools & techniques including installing and using local GenAI software on a laptop.
    - In the hands-on portion of the workshop, participants will explore GenAI tools using specific documents as the training data (as opposed to the whole web), analyze Excel spreadsheets, perform sentiment analysis on free-form survey questions, and assist with qualitative coding.

+> **NOTE**: If you are a faculty member and would like to have a library instructor lead one of these workshops a class or a research group, please email us at
+ <a href="mailto:dscommons@uvic.ca?Subject=GenAI Workshop Request">dscommons@uvic.ca</a> so that we can discuss your specific needs and learning objectives for your group.